-- 1. Do Enrolment using "New User Register here" - 2.
-Fill the online application form - 3.
-Upload photograph and signature - 4.
-Pay the application fee through net-banking or indicate your option for payment through bank challan (State Bank of India or Syndicate Bank) - 5.
-Check the Status of your application form: Received, Under Scrutiny, Accepted, Defect Status, Status after Rectification, Rejected with Valid Reasons, Admit Card Ready for Download, etc. - 6.
-Contact the Zonal GATE Offices in case of any queries/problems - 7.
-Download Admit Card - 8.
-View your responses, marks and GATE score
+- 1. Apply for the examination online. - 2.
+Upload photograph, signature and other documents like graduation certificate/certificate from Principal, caste certificate (if applicable) etc. - 3.
+Pay the application fee through net-banking. - 4.
+Check the Status of your application form: Received, Under Scrutiny, Accepted, Defect Status, Status after Rectification, Rejected with Valid Reasons, Admit Card Ready for Download, etc. - 5.
+Contact the Zonal GATE Offices in case of any queries/problems. - 6.
+Download Admit Card. - 7.
+View your answers, marks and GATE score.

 The login to this interface is through your GOAPS Enrolment ID and a GOAPS password.
-Length of the password should be 8 -15 characters.
-Please note that a, b, n, r, t, d are not permitted in the password.
 Keep this information safe and do not disclose it to anyone.

-4.4.2 Filling in Application Online
+► 4.4.2 Filling in Application Online